Cal Rossi

-Calvin "Cal" Rossi (March 14, 1924 – January 23, 2013) was an American football running back who played at the University of California, Los Angeles.
+Calvin Rossi (March 14, 1924 – January 23, 2013) was an American football running back who played at the University of California, Los Angeles.

 College career

 Rossi played college football at the University of California, Los Angeles as a halfback and defensive back.
 During his career, he rushed for 1,490 yards on 255 carries, which put him third on the all-time list.
 His career rushing average of 5.85 yards per carry was the highest in school history at the time.
 In addition, Rossi's 169 rushing yards against the University of Oregon in 1945 stood as a school record for 15 years.
 He ended his career with seven interceptions, including a team-leading three picks in 1947.

 Rossi was the second leading rusher in the nation before being transferred to the Naval Corps Supply School at Harvard University as part of his military service requirements.

 Rossi also played baseball in college.
 He hit .456 in 1945 and won All-Coast honors and hit above .300 in two other seasons.

-He was the first football player to be selected twice in the NFL Draft.
-He was first drafted in the first round (ninth overall) of the 1946 NFL Draft by the Washington Redskins.
-This is considered to be one of the biggest blunders in NFL Draft history because Rossi was a junior, and was not draft eligible.
-He was again chosen in the first round of the 1947 NFL Draft by the Redskins, but he never played football professionally.
+He was the first football player to be selected twice in the NFL draft.
+He was first drafted in the first round (ninth overall) of the 1946 NFL draft by the Washington Redskins.
+This is considered to be one of the biggest blunders in NFL draft history because Rossi was a junior, and was not draft eligible.
+He was again chosen in the first round of the 1947 NFL draft by the Redskins, but he never played football professionally.

 Rossi was inducted into the UCLA Bruins Hall of Fame in 1997.